Depression- Everything You Need to Know

 Included among the U.S. National Institute of Mental Health’s list of the symptoms of depressions that doctors look for when making a diagnosis of depression are persistent sadness, thoughts of death or suicide, anxiety, pessimism, worthlessness, helplessness, fatigue, and irritability.
-Depressed people also often experience insomnia, oversleep or fail to sleep throughout the night.
-They also may experience difficulty making decisions or concentrating, as well as appetite changes, which can result in significant weight gain or loss.
-It is also very common for people experiencing depression to lose interest in the kinds of activities and hobbies they used to enjoy or to retreat from relationships with friends and family.
+Depressed people often experience insomnia, oversleep or fail to sleep throughout the night.
+They may experience difficulty making decisions or concentrating, as well as appetite changes, which can result in significant weight gain or loss.
+It is very common for people experiencing depression to lose interest in the activities and hobbies they used to enjoy or to retreat from relationships with friends and family.

 While most people associate moodiness and other mental experiences as signs of depression, MDD also manifests itself physically.
 Chronic pain, headaches or digestive disorders that can’t be attributed to other illnesses but that persist for long periods of time without responding to treatment can also be signs of depression.

-Unfortunately, many people feel that it is a sign of weakness to seek treatment for depression or are ashamed of being depressed and desire to hide their condition from their family and their friends.
+Unfortunately, many people feel that it is a sign of weakness to seek treatment for depression or are ashamed of being depressed and hide their condition from their family and their friends.
 This is potentially dangerous thinking, however, because if clinical depression is left untreated, it usually worsens significantly.

 The signs and symptoms of major depression include the following: